-- 3. Owner has not exercised the owner's rights under Chapter 12.75 (commencing with Section 7060) of Division 7 of Title 1 to withdraw accommodations form rent or lease within last 15 years. - 4.
-Does not demolish more than 25 percent of existing exterior structural walls. - 5.
+- b.
+Housing occupied by tenant(s) in last three years as determined by the City based on City records or information requested by the City from the applicant - 3.
+Owner has not exercised the owner's rights under Chapter 12.75 (commencing with Section 7060) of Division 7 of Title 1 to withdraw accommodations from rent or lease within last 15 years. - 4.
+Does not demolish more than 25 percent of existing exterior structural walls if the site has been occupied by a tenant in the last three years. - 5.
 Is not located within a historic district or property included on the State Historic Resources Inventory, as defined in Section 5020.1 of the Public Resources Code, or within a site that is designated or listed as a city or county landmark or historic property or district pursuant to a city or county ordinance.
 For purposes of this chapter, this includes the properties located within the Landmark and Historic Preservation Overlay Zone, or included in the California Register of Historical Resources, the National Register of Historic Places, or considered a historic resource after completion of a historic resource evaluation. - C. For urban lot splits, the following criteria must also be met: - 1.
 Parcel has not been established through exercise of an urban lot split, as provided for in this chapter. - 2.
 Neither the owner of the parcel being subdivided nor any person acting in concert with the owner has previously subdivided an adjacent parcel using an urban lot split as provided for in this chapter.
-For the purposes of this criterion, "Adjacent parcel" means a parcel sharing any portion of its property line(s) with the parcel being subdivided using the provisions of the urban lot split.
+For the purposes of this criterion, "Adjacent parcel" means a parcel sharing any portion of its lot line(s) with the parcel being subdivided using the provisions of the urban lot split.